-The following sections analyze the stressors likely to adversely affect ESA-listed species: underwater sounds from pile removal, pile installation, and DTH hydro-hammering.
+The following sections analyze the stressors likely to adversely affect ESA-listed species: underwater sounds from pile removal and pile installation.
 First, we present a brief explanation of the sound measurements used in the discussions of acoustic effects in this opinion.